RicardoKers/SaveMqttData/README.md

 - MQTT data collection
 - Downsampling per topic, with immediate or periodic saving
 - In-memory caching of the entire data file for efficient resource usage
+- GZip compression for data responses to reduce bandwidth usage
 - Data retention to keep file sizes manageable
 - Two optional servers for queries: WebSocket and REST
 - Argon2 passkey-based security